 Colleagues that know me well, know that I consider collaboration as key to both successful and interesting research projects.
 My first publication, in 2007 as a PhD student, was a study in collaboration with colleagues based in London, Argentina and Birmingham, and it landed me a paper in the BMJ.
 This was the type of research I liked to do: I had the opportunity to bring my skillset to the table but also learnt a lot from some very smart scientists.

-I have been fortunate that in my relatively young career, although no longer an Early Career Researcher, some of my work has already had recognised impact.
+I have been fortunate that in my relatively young career, although no longer an Early Career Researcher, some of my work has already had a recognised impact.
 It has informed laboratory practice guidelines, reporting guidelines for animal research and also editorial policy.
 I suspect, for many of us, articulating, capturing and evaluating our research impact can feel a little gruelling but it is hugely satisfying and clearly important.
-I have to admit that these more “academic impacts” felt more within my wheelhouse; and I didn’t fully acknowledge how my research could be of interest to industry.
+I have to admit that these more “academic impacts” felt more within my wheelhouse, and I didn’t fully acknowledge how my research could be of interest to the industry.

 Inevitably, collaboration with industry colleagues came.
-This has been in different guises but it all speaks to the ongoing impact and the greater reach of my central aim to improve translational research.
+This has been indifferent guises but it all speaks to the ongoing impact and the greater reach of my central aim to improve translational research.
 My most substantial industry collaboration has been my role in a European IMI project, European Quality In Preclinical Data (EQIPD), where I led the “historical data analysis” work package.
 The purpose of the project was to investigate the sources of variation on research findings, within and between partners, to guide how we may design robust experiments going forward.

 This project opened my eyes to the different approaches to working and the different drivers, particularly between academics and industry, even when conducting the same experiment.
 But more importantly, we shattered some preconceived notions about the quality of research each type of partner conducted.
 It also allowed me to forge connections and exert some of my experience and expertise related to rigorous experimental design across the consortium.